vedran97/tmrl/README.md

 3. Choose REQD_MLP_LIDAR_TRAIN
 4. Launch a trial run by pressing the Flag icon in the bottom left corner.
 5. Once the car spawns, press 3 on the numpad until the car is completely invisible
 6. Press g if there's a "ghost" car running infront of your when you launch a trial run.
+This ghost should not be present when you launch a trial run!!

 ## Evaluation: